Walther von Brauchitsch: Weimar Republic

+In 1918, together with thousands of other officers, he was dismissed to the Reserve Corps.
+But the next year he was back as a major.
 The German military underwent a forced reduction in 1919 to comply with the Treaty of Versailles, but Brauchitsch managed to remain in service.
 He remained with the General Staff, where he had no opportunity to use his knowledge of artillery.
 Eventually, in 1920, he was permitted to transfer to the staff of the 2nd Artillery Regiment.
 The following year, he worked in the Ministry of the Reichswehr, in the Artillery Department.

 Brauchitsch's assignment in the Artillery Department was to reorganize artillery formations and implement lessons learned in the closing months of the war.
 He added ideas of his own, including modifying the classification system for light, medium, and heavy artillery.
 Heavy artillery, formerly known as "corps artillery", now became "reinforcement artillery".
-He also added emphasis on the combination and co-operation between artillery and infantry.
+He also added emphasis on the combination and cooperation between artillery and infantry.

 After three years in the Artillery Department, he was promoted to lieutenant colonel in 1925.
 As of 1 November 1927, Brauchitsch was appointed Chief of Staff of the 6th Infantry Division in Münster, Westphalia, one of the strongest garrisons in the west of Germany.
 In the last years of the Weimar Republic, he took over the Army Training Department and became a colonel (promoted in 1928).
 In October 1931, Brauchitsch received his major general promotion.